I wanted to

 apostate.

-Those who are anointed by God's holy spirit will be in agreement with one
+All who are anointed by God's holy spirit are also taught by the same

 John assures such ones: "And you have an anointing from the holy one; all of you